 Speaking of which, if you have cracked, dirty or painted-on outlet and/or light switch cover plates, spend less than $.50 each at a Home Improvement Store to replace them.
 Make sure the plates all match and that they match the switch or outlet (don’t have off-white plates with white outlets).

 Tie your furniture together with throws and/or pillows in matching colors and patterns.
-This helps whether you have a hodge-podge of furniture, some of your furniture is looking shabby or the room feels drab.
+But remember that Home Staging does not mean adding a lot of clutter - a few pillows will do.
+This idea helps whether you have a hodge-podge of furniture, some of your furniture is looking shabby or the room feels drab.

 Take a critical eye to each room and consider rearranging the furniture.
 Stand back and take a “Before” and “After” photo, so that you can consider whether the new arrangement is better than the last.
 Potential buyers want to imaging spending time with family and friends, so make sure furniture is grouped for conversations/gatherings.
 Pulling the furniture away from a wall can actually make the room look bigger.